pywc/pywc/README.md

 ![My Github Status](https://github-readme-stats.vercel.app/api?username=pywc&count_private=true&theme=algolia)

 ## ❤ What I'm into
-I'm mainly interested in Cybersecurity, Privacy, AI, Operating Systems, and Cryptography.
+I'm mainly interested in Cybersecurity, Privacy, Networking, Adversarial ML, Blockchain, Operating Systems, and Cryptography.

 ## 🛠 What I can do
 > may be updated as I aspire to learn more